Research and Education Centers, Institutes & Programs

 Wildfire PIRE is an NSF Partnership on International Climate, Fire, and People which focuses on the causes and consequences of fire.This interdisciplinary partnership brings together an array of fire scientists and managers and strives to be a leader in interdisciplinary discovery, education, and engagement focused on wildfire in temperate ecosystems on multiple continents.

-The Libraries of Montana State University-Bozeman offer research and information resources to over 10,500 students and 700 faculty members, as well as serving Montana citizens and the state's business community.
-The Libraries are a part of the Montana State University System Libraries.
+The Renee Library of Montana State University-Bozeman offers research and information resources to students and faculty members, as well as serving Montana citizens and the state's business community.
+The Renee Library is a part of the Montana State University System Libraries.

 Spatial Sciences Center